Osheah/boston-house-prices/README.md

    8. gitignore file

-## Getting Started

-First get the required software, as I have windows 10 on my pc I'm only adding links to this version of various software.

 ### Prerequisites

 This project requires

    * Jupyter notebook
-   * Python via Anaconda and other python packages like numpy, pandas, keras, matplotlib, sklearn.... add more
+   * Python via Anaconda and other python packages like numpy, pandas, keras, matplotlib, sklearn.
+Some do not come with the basic anaconda package and will have to be installed manually via the Anaconda navigator or conda install commands.
    * cmder
    * Github account